Edith Haisman: Aboard the Titanic

 Her father did not survive, and his body, if recovered, was never identified.
 Her last memory of him was that he was dressed in an Edwardian dinner jacket while smoking a cigar and sipping brandy on the deck, as she and her mother were being lowered in the lifeboat.
 Upon arrival in New York City, they stayed at the Junior League House, before traveling to Seattle to live with her aunt, Josephine Acton.
 They soon returned to Cape Town, where she lived with relatives after her mother remarried, and moved to Rhodesia.

 Marriage and children

 In May 1917, at the age of 20, Edith met Frederick Thankful Haisman, and they were married six weeks later, on 30 June.
 Their first child, a boy, was born in August 1918, and would be followed by nine more children.
 They lived in South Africa and Australia before settling in Southampton.
-In 1977, he and Edith celebrated their diamond wedding anniversary at Rhinefield House in the New Forest.
-Frederick died in 1977.
-He was survived by four sons, two daughters, and more than 30 grandchildren and great-grandchildren.
+Frederick died in 1977, shortly after he and Edith celebrated their diamond wedding anniversary at Rhinefield House in the New Forest.
+She was survived by six of her children (four sons and two daughters) and more than 30 grandchildren and great-grandchildren.